Skip to main content

 Tile Replacement 1-2 Days Damaged flue tiles are individually replaced.

-Pro Tip: Relining is a permanent solution to flue tile damage, especially for older homes in Capitol Hill and Five Points.
-Stainless steel liners are durable, resist corrosion, and last for decades.
+Pro Tip: Relining is a permanent fix for flue tile damage, especially in older homes around Capitol Hill and Five Points.
+Stainless steel liners are tough, resist corrosion, and last for decades.

 Customer Testimonial: "The team at Adam Chimney Sweep relined our chimney in just one day.
 It was a hassle-free process, and now we have peace of mind knowing our fireplace is safe for our family." — Resident of Highlands, Denver